Stay Safe Online

 Use alternative sharing options for confidential information, as much as possible (e.g. Microsoft OneDrive, included with your university email).

 Always check the email address of the individual(s) you are contacting to avoid sending information to the wrong recipient(s).

 Login to your email using a trusted email client (e.g. Microsoft Outlook) or equivalent web interface (e.g. https://portal.office.com).

 If using forwarding rules, ensure the same level of security is applied to the email address the information will be forwarded to.

 Avoid opening any attachments or clicking any links from unsolicited emails.
 Also avoid responding to them.

 What is Malware?

-- Make sure your computer has a firewall and reputable anti-virus software.
+Ensure your computer has a firewall enabled and reputable anti-virus software installed.